 Ok, you apply a broad-spectrum facial moisturizing cream with SPF 15+ as part of your routine every morning, and reduce your Sun exposure.
 You stay out of the Sun between 10 am (1000) and 4 pm (1600) because it’s when the Sun’s radiation is the most intense except for lunch.
 You wear sunglasses that provide 99 to 100 % UV-A and UV-B protection to protect your eyes.
 But is that sufficient?
 This post explains what UV radiation is, and shows that you can look great in sun protective at work.
 Read why you should wear sun protective work clothing in summer.

-- Why You Should Wear Sun Protective Work Clothing When You Don’t Work Outdoors?
+6. Why to Wear Sun Protective Work Clothing When You Don’t Work Outdoors?

 Disclosure: Ad.
 The top, skirt are samples from Coolibar.
 The post is not endorsed by them.
 I wrote it entirely myself and it represents my own 100% honest opinion.